 Section 5 - Definitions

 (14) Commonly defined terms are located in the University Glossary.
-Definitions specific to this Procedure are contained in the accompanying Policy.
+Definitions specific to this Procedure are contained in the Records and Information Management Policy.